hmcts/sscs-common/README.md

 ### Usage

-To use this you will need to have setup the following properties in your application.yaml.
+To use this you will need to have setup the following properties in your application.yaml. test

 Dependent projects must implement the Spring Annotation ```@EnableScheduling``` on the class which is defined as the ```@SpringBootApplication```.